Boundaries of $\mathbb{Z}^n$-free groups: Proof of Theorem

 \begin{lemma}[\cite{Kaimanovich:2000}] Let $G$ be a countable group, $\mu \in \PP(G)$ and $\check\mu \in \PP(G)$ the {\em reflected measure} defined by $\check\mu(g) = \mu(g^{-1})$.
 Let $(M_+, \nu_+)$ and $(M_-, \nu_-)$ be respectively a $\mu$-boundary and a $\check\mu$-boundary of $G$.
 Then the action of $G$ on the product $(M_- \times M_+, \nu_- \times \nu_+)$ is ergodic. \end{lemma}

-\begin{remark} In \cite{Kaimanovich:2000}, Lemma \ref{lem:ergo} is stated and proved in the case when $(M_+, \nu_+)$ and $(M_-, \nu_-)$ are maximal, respectively, $\mu$- and $\check\mu$-boundaries.
-But the proof works verbatim for the general case. \end{remark}
+Observe that in \cite{Kaimanovich:2000}, Lemma \ref{lem:ergo} is stated and proved in the case when $(M_+, \nu_+)$ and $(M_-, \nu_-)$ are maximal, respectively, $\mu$- and $\check\mu$-boundaries.
+But the proof works verbatim for the general case.

-\begin{theorem} If $\mu$ has finite first moment with respect to a finite word metric on $G$ and $\nu_\mu$ is a $\mu$-stationary measure then the measure space $(\partial_n \Gamma_G, \nu_\mu)$ is a maximal $\mu$-boundary of $G$. \end{theorem} \begin{proof} In order to prove the theorem, we are going to construct a map
+\begin{prop} Let $G$ be a finitely generated non-abelian $\Z^n$-free group acting on a $\Z^n$-tree $\Gamma$ for some $n \in \N$ so that $\Gamma$ has no proper $G$-invariant subtrees.
+Let $\mu$ be a non-degenerate probability measure on $G$ and $\nu_\mu$ the unique $\mu$-stationary measure on the space $\Ends(\Gamma)$ of open ends of~$\Gamma$.
+If $\mu$ has finite first moment with respect to a finite word metric on $G$, then the measure space $(\Ends(\Gamma), \nu_\mu)$ is a maximal $\mu$-boundary of $G$. \end{prop} \begin{proof} In order to prove the theorem, we are going to construct a map

-and then show that it satisfies all the requirements of the Strip Criterion (see Theorem \ref{thm:strip-criterion}, as well as Corollary \ref{cor:strip-criterion} and Corollary \ref{cor:strip-criterion-adapted}).
+and then show that it satisfies all the requirements of the Strip Criterion (see Corollary \ref{cor:strip-criterion} and Remark \ref{rem:empty-strips}).